-Located in a modern purpose built extension to the restored Lews Castle the new Museum nan Eilean opened on 14 July 2016.
+Located in a modern purpose-built extension to Lews Castle, the new Museum nan Eilean opened on 14 July 2016.

-Exciting new galleries look at the stories of the Islands and Islanders.
+Exciting museum galleries look at the stories of islands and islanders.
 Visitors can:

-Significant loans from National Museums Scotland and the British Museum, including the world-famous Lewis Chessmen, alongside unique objects from the Comhairle’s collection set the modern culture of the Islands in their historic context.
+Significant loans from National Museums Scotland and the British Museum, including the world-famous Lewis Chessmen, alongside unique objects from the Comhairle’s collection set the modern culture of the islands in their historic context.
 More information is available on the museum website.